williamyeny/williamyeny.github.io/content/2025-08-23-hermite-curves/index.md

 \end{aligned}
 {% end %}

-Finally, we can now construct the final equation:
+Finally, we can construct the final equation:

 {% katex(block=true) %}
 \begin{aligned}